JDo-Jimenez/Design-of-a-USB-HID-device-with-data-logger-and-pulse-oximeter/files .c and .h/README.txt

+Not all the files are included, check at the end of this page.

-Estructura de archivos y de librerías en el proyecto.
+/*Estructura de archivos y de librerías en el proyecto.*/

 Se han incluido en el proyecto todos los archivos de librerías necesarios para realizar un dispositivo USB HID.
 Los archivos se han obtenido de las librerías CMSIS,